LG TV 2020 – A guide to all LG OLED and NanoCell TVs

-LG was the first company to launch an 8K TV with its OLED88Z9: an 88-inch set that cost near-on £30k.
-Yes, it’s expensive, but it also delivered some of the best picture quality we’ve ever seen.
+LG was the first company to launch an 8K OLED TV in its OLED88Z9: an 88-inch set that cost near-on £30k.
+Yes, it’s expensive, but it delivered some of the best picture quality we’ve ever seen.

 LG Signature OLED R

 - 65-inch (65RX)

 The LG rollable TV was one of the CES 2019’s highlights but the model never went up for sale.

 LG’s Wallpaper TV uses a super-thin panel mounted on a set of magnets.
 The 77-inch version continues for 2020 and the 65-inch variant returns.
 This model is just under 4mm thick, which means no gap or shadow when fixed to the wall.